 This auto-biographical documentary follows the filmmaker as he bids farewell to the housing he has lived in for eight years.

 Rachel writes a letter to her future children describing her experiences of caring for her big brother.

 We follow Topsy and Dave as they grasp the idea of marriage, what it means to them and how things will change.

 “Track by Track” follows the story of Kendall Collins, an 18-year-old sketch artist with autism who is on the brink of adulthood.

 A story about Kevin, a man with mental illness resulting from brain injury.
-His short term memory causes confusion, anxiety and frustration.
+His short term memory causes confusion and anxiety.

-This live-action/animated documentary explores the relationship between Vas, a man with autism, and his older sister Christine.
+This live-action/animated documentary explores the relationship between Vas and his older sister Christine.